 8. Topes are a bitch

-Tope (pronounced toe-pay) is the Spanish word for bump and is used for speed bumps.
+Tope (pronounced toe-pay) is the Spanish word for bump and is used for speed bumps as well.
 These concrete and rock humps in the road vary in steepness, width and severity but they’re all hellish.
-In the course of our Trans-Americas Journey we must have driven over tens of thousands of them.
+In the course of our Trans-Americas Journey, so far, we’ve driven over tens of thousands of them.
 They are efficient and brutal–especially the ones that are unsigned and sneak up on you before you can slow down.
 There’s a reason there’s almost always a tire repair shack at or near a tope.

 They’re also dreadful for your fuel economy and your shocks–which is part of the reason we upgraded to Bilstein shocks.